 If the idea of lounging on the white-sand beach of Oahu’s iconic North Shore sounds appealing, Turtle Bay Resort could be for you.
 It offers the idyllic combination of tropical foliage, powder-soft shores, a warm sea that seems to fade into infinity, and all of the amenities you’d expect from a world-class resort.

-This stunning, modern Wailea Beach Resort can easily fulfill your dreams for the ideal honeymoon, thanks to its sophisticated guest rooms with plush beds, immaculate shores on Wailea Beach, and series of pools, including one with four water slides, an adults-only serenity pool, and two oceanfront pools with hot tubs and cabanas.
-The resort is so exceptional that in 2019 Travel + Leisure included it on their list of ‘The Top 15 Resort Hotels in Hawaii,’ while Condé Nast Traveler named it one of the ’13 Best Resorts in Maui.’
+The stunning, modern Wailea Beach Resort can easily fulfill your dreams for the ideal honeymoon, thanks to its sophisticated guest rooms with plush beds and immaculate shores on Wailea Beach.
+The resort also includes a series of swimming pools, including an adults-only serenity pool and two oceanfront pools with hot tubs and cabanas.
+The resort is so exceptional that in 2019, Travel + Leisure included it on its list of “The Top 15 Resort Hotels in Hawaii.”
+It also has a AAA Four Diamond designation and has won awards for its sustainability.